jennyknuth/dashboard/app/components/sensortag/sensortag-instructions.md

 Return to the top of this page to see the output of your service.

-### Troubleshooting instructions
+### Troubleshooting guide

 **Check for loose connections**
 * Check that all wires are connected
-* Verify that the wind flow sensor is seated in the breadboard

 **Check power**
 * Ensure that the USB cable is connected to the Pi and a computer
-* Ensure that the AT&T Unite Express is on for Fan Lab, SensorTag Lab, and the Wind Flow Lab
+* Ensure that the AT&T Unite Express is on
-* Ensure that the 9 volt battery is in place for the Wind Flow Lab
+* Check that the sensorTag is on

 **Check network**
 * Ensure that the AT&T Unite Express shows a red 1 indicating that it is connected to the Pi.
 If not, power both off, connect the USB cable to the Pi, and then restart the AT&T Unite Express.